 Where can you buy hibiscus flowers for cooking?

 Hibiscus flowers can be purchased at specialty grocery stores, health food stores, or online.
-They can be found fresh, dried, or in the form of tea bags or extract.
+They can be found fresh, dried, or in the form of tea bags or extracts.

 Are Hibiscus Flowers Edible: Wrapping Up